shane-t/covid19-face-shields-mirror/README.md

 ## Covid 19 3d printable masks

-We are using the European 3DVerkstan mask with the Prusa bottom support
+We are using the European 3DVerkstan mask with the Prusa bottom reinforcement

 ### 3D Files